NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

      */
     // iterate through 0 to nAttrs-1: (let i be the iterator) {
-        // get the attribute catalog entry for the i'th attribute from the attribute cache
+        // get the attr-cat entry for the i'th attribute from the attr-cache
-        // (use AttrCacheTable::getAttrCatEntry() function with arguments relId and i)
+        // (use AttrCacheTable::getAttrCatEntry())

         // let type = attrCatEntry.attrType;